 Regardless of how you obtain travel insurance, consider the following best practices:

 - Make sure you first read through and understand the eligibility requirements, terms and conditions, limitations, restrictions, and exclusions of the policy.

 - Understand that travel insurance is for emergencies only.
 Non-emergency care, continuing care and unstable pre-existing conditions are typically not covered by travel insurance policies.

 - When reviewing policies, compare similar benefits, exclusions and deductibles, if any.
 Do not simply purchase the cheapest policy.

 - If you are planning a high-risk activity like rock climbing or parasailing, be sure the activity is covered by the policy.

-When planning for your next vacation, be sure to contact Schill Insurance Brokers Ltd to find a travel insurance policy that best fits your needs.
+When planning for your next vacation, be sure to contact Schill Insurance Brokers Ltd to find a travel insurance policy that best fits your needs or DIY here.